evry/open.evry.blog/README.md

 ### Local Development

 For running the blog locally for development purposes you only need Docker and Docker Compose installed.
-Clone the repository aanad run the following command from the repo root:
+Clone the repository and run the following command from the repo root:

 ```
 $ docker up